 We know we’ve said it one hundred times before, but we’ll say it again just for good measure: we survive as a charity solely on the strength of donations raised by grants and fundraising.
-Without these we simply couldn’t exist, and as a result we wouldn’t be able to provide vital care and support for those individuals and their families affected by Niemann-Pick disease…and that’s why small charities, like Niemann-Pick UK, can often find themselves struggling when it comes to funding.
+Without these we simply couldn’t exist, and as a result we wouldn’t be able to provide vital care and support for those individuals and their families and friends affected by Niemann-Pick disease(s)…and that’s why small charities, like Niemann-Pick UK, can often find themselves struggling when it comes to funding.
 Which is exactly why we refer to each and every NPUK fundraiser as a hero, because to us…they truly are.

 But in case you are wondering why you should get involved, and what sort of change you can really make as one of our amazing fundraisers, we’ve put everything you need to know into the official NPUK Fundraising Guide – your one-stop-shop for fundraising with NPUK (see below, download available here).